maidiance/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

+  Context API is easy to setup and connect state throughout multiple components - especially in nesting components or when multiple components want access to a particular prop.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+  Actions are functions and they describe what happen - they fetch data, add smurf, etc.
+  Reducers are functions and they update state from actions and provide separation of concerns.
+  The store is like a shopping cart where props and state can be updated and accessed, making prop drilling no longer necessary.
+It is considered the single source of truth because the only way to change data is to dispatch actions with a reducer - this reduces side effects and keeps code predictable.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+  A thunk is middleware that allows us to return a function, and specifically redux-thunk allows us to dispatch multiple times.
+Our action creators can have asynchronous actions such as axios calls as well as stateful logic that then can change which state is updated or even if a state is updated whatsoever.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+  I definitely prefer Context API so far; it modularizes the various parts of an application state so that separation of concern is much easier to maintain.
+The easy setup and easy connection to state through the store is  very appreciated.